jaredible/UMSLQueueingSystem/README.md

 ## Deployment

-* Verify MongoDB is running on default port 27017.
+* Verify MongoDB Server is running on default port 27017.

 Start the Node.js server.